phpvms/docs/docs/config/optimizing.md

 phpVMS uses asyncronous queues for several tasks, including sending emails and exporting to vaCentral.
 The default mode is `sync`, which means the tasks are done in-line.
 This could be useful if you're running a high-traffic VA and on your own VPS.

-If you're running into performance issues, try changing the `QUEUE_DRIVER` to either `database` (probably the easiest option)
+If you're running into performance issues, try changing the `QUEUE_DRIVER` to `database` (probably the easiest option), or another queue driver option (look in the `config/queue.php` for available options)

 #### Database Driver